-We should allocate a project manager to oversee the transformation and implement changes as necessary.
-Feeding back to the new, repurposed Multi Agency Looked After Partnership.
+An officer should be appointed to take lead responsibility for this work and should report back to the new, repurposed Multi Agency Looked After Partnership within CYPS.

 We should use this forum to share examples of how all areas of North Yorkshire Council are exercising their corporate parenting responsibilities and working towards positively impacting the outcomes for our care experienced members of society.